 And again, at the bare minimum, get down and partake in some time-honored equipment-free exercises like push-ups and sit-ups.
 If you’re in a place where it’s comparatively safe to jog or take a walk—and please, don’t interpret that too liberally—do that.

-Most of us aren’t able to close our rings as easily as we were as recently as last month, but with these little adjustments, you can still use your Apple Watch to feel a little satisfaction at the end of the day.
+With these little adjustments, you can still use your Apple Watch to feel a little satisfaction at the end of the day.
 If you feel like you’re being a little too easy on yourself, go ahead and bump up that Move goal.
 And if you combine these tips with good exercise habits, there’s even a good chance that you’ll come out of this even better than you started.